MMartinelli-hub/GutBrainIE_Pipeline/README.md

 - **flat_ner**: A boolean flag indicating whether to perform Flat NER, which prevents overlapping entities.
 - **multi_label**: A boolean flag indicating whether to allow multiple labels for the same entity.
 - **corpus_file_path**: Path to the input file (in PubTator format) containing documents to be used for NER.
-- **has_ground_truth**: A boolean flag specifying whether the corpus includes ground truth annotations.
-If set to `True`, evaluation metrics such as precision, recall, and F1-score will be computed, along with an output file comparing ground truth and predicted annotations.
+- **has_ground_truth**: A boolean flag specifying whether the corpus includes ground truth entities.
+If set to `True`, evaluation metrics such as precision, recall, and F1-score will be computed, along with an output file comparing ground truth and predicted entities.
 - **output_directory**: Path to the directory where predicted entities will be stored.
 Outputs include separate files for each document in PubTator format, as well as aggregated files in both PubTator and JSON formats.
 - **include_configuration_in_output**: A boolean flag specifying whether to include the configuration parameters at the top of the output file containing the aggregated predictions in PubTator format.
+- **pubtator_aggregated_predictions_file_name**: Name of the text file in PubTator format that will store the aggregation of the articles and predicted entities.
+- **json_aggregated_predictions_file_name**: Name of the JSON file that will store the aggregation of the articles and predicted entities.
+- **pubtator_comparison_ground_truth_predicted_file_name**: Name of the text file in PubTator format that will store the comparison of the ground truth and predicted entities.
 - **entity_labels**: A dictionary specifying the entity labels to be predicted by the model.
 The values are the entity labels considered by the model, while the keys are not used in the current implementation.

 ### `grapher_config.yaml`